PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/version_2.x/configuration/index.md

 ### Connect peers to the VPN

 To connect a VPN peer, we need to get its full configuration file.
-You can get such configuration using the following command:
+You can get the configuration using the following command:
 ```shell
 pirogue-admin-client vpn get-peer-configuration 3
 ```